nascherman/nyg-ui-generator/README.md

 There are 3 options:

-1. **Generate UI component files** - simply create boilerplate files (js, styles, templates).
+**1. Generate UI component files** - simply create boilerplate files (js, styles, templates).
 Recommended to run generator from project's root for this option.
 You'll be asked for:
  * path - where to put the new component (default: cwd)
  * component folder name - folder to be created under specified path (default: MyComponent)